BarnZwithacapitolZ/VS-Flappy-Bird/README.md

 JK

 The absence of Classes makes the code hard to build upon and inefficient.
 The pipe generation algorithm turned out pretty good tho!

+I added the bin/debug folder so you can run the executable through there, if you dont wont to load vs.